bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 14°
-- Partly Cloudy
+- Clear
-- 86% humidity
+- 82% humidity
-- 6 mph wind
+- 7 mph wind
-- 59% cloud cover
+- 0% cloud cover
 - 48 AQI 🟩
 - About 4.7 inches of snow on the ground
 - 0.11 inches of rain expected in the next 48 hours